HIC’s mission

 Since the late 1980’s our goal has been to utilise the knowledge, experience, skills and practical know-how of our medical and health informatics experts to aid and guide others on their way to success.

 We are a consultant advisory firm involved in developing new concepts, providing advice to international organisations, national governments, medical schools and higher education providers, and providing strategic and technical health informatics services to large healthcare provider institutions.
-We specialise in problem resolution and the rescue of projects that have foundered and the oversight of healthcare technology Health Informaticsdevelopments and strategic implementation.
+We specialise in problem resolution and the rescue of projects that have foundered and the oversight of healthcare technology developments and strategic implementation.

 We also have commercial interests in a range of software and solutions development businesses both within the healthcare industry and without.